Caroline-Hamberger/coding-2022/README.md

-This is the assignemnt for "Coding for Economists"
+This is the assignment for "Coding for Economists"

-The file final_assignment-git is simply the (mostly) empty file used for pulling and pushing to github The documentation of the project is in (file name)
+The file final_assignment-git is simply the (mostly) empty file used for pulling and pushing to github The documentation of the project is in three files, labeled Hamberger - stata / git bash commands / python